Best Dating Apps in Australia (2026)

 Bumble International · iOS & Android

-Best for: Women who want control over who messages first.
+For: Women who want a bit more control over who they talk to.

 eHarmony Australian-localised · iOS, Android & web

-Best for: Australians 35+ looking for a serious long-term relationship.
+For: Australians 35+ looking for a long-term relationship.

-Limitation: a paid subscription model and a much smaller pool of younger users.
+Limitation: paid subscription, and a much smaller pool of younger Australians.

 RSVP Australian · iOS, Android & web

-Best for: Australians who prefer a web-based, profile-led dating site over a swipe app.
+For: Australians 35+, often in regional areas, who prefer a profile-led dating site over a modern swipe app.

-Limitation: the user interface shows its age, and the under-30 user base has largely moved on.
+Limitation: the under-30 audience has largely moved on.

 Tinder International · iOS & Android